sky-uk/ruby-bootcamp/tutors.md

 _Found in [`exercises/classes`](exercises/classes)._

-The purpose of this exercise is to expand on the code in [strings2](#strings2).
+The purpose of this exercise is to expand on the code in [Strings 2](#strings-2).
 Ideally the solution should include some sort of real world modeling of a basket, checkout and price list.
 For example:

 ```ruby
 catalog = Catalog.new(raw_price_list)